The Voice Teens (Sri Lankan TV series)

 The Voice Teens is a singing reality talent program for teenagers in Sri Lanka.
 It is a spin-off of John de Mol Jr.'s Dutch reality singing competition The Voice; unlike the adult original, this version is geared toward teenagers and is part of a larger international franchise.

 The artists' performances are critiqued by a panel of four coaches, who then lead their teams of selected artists through the rest of the season.
 They also compete to guarantee that their act takes first place in the competition, earning them the winning coach.
 Dumal Warnakulasuriya, Raini Charuka, Ashanthi De Alwis, and Sanuka Wickremasinghe were on the first panel; Raini Charuka, Abhisheka Wimalaweera, Sanka Dineth and Lahiru Perera were on the second panel, which returned after a two-year break.

-The show first aired on 8 February 2020 on Sirasa TV and ended its second season on July 03, 2022.
+The show first aired on 8 February 2020 on Sirasa TV and ended its second season on July 3, 2022.
 It has produced two winners: Hashen Dulanjana and Panirsha Thiyagaraja.

 This is the world's third The Voice Teens series (after Colombia and the Philippines) and Asia's second.
 The series' first season earned favorable reviews and was well-liked by the Sri Lankan people.
 The channel announced a second season, which premiered on January 29, 2022, and a major version (for people over 18), which began broadcasting in November 2020 and ended in December 2021, due to the show's enormous success.
+The first season of The Voice Kids Sri Lanka began broadcasting in September 2023.